 Home is where both of you now live.

-Communication.
-Conflict resolution.
-Talking.
-Its your new language.
-One that you need to muster well.
-And continue mastering for the rest of your married life.
-You need to find flow with hubby.
-Without taking intermittent breaks to ask your girlfriend for advice.
-Using social media to air the not-so-clean laundry is very un-neat.
+You need to find this flow with hubby – without taking intermittent breaks to ask your girlfriend for advice.
+Using social media to air the not-so-clean laundry is also very uncool.

 Well, that visit to his house?

 He was expecting you and your friends, he had done a mini house-makeover.
-And yes, his breath, it’s not that fresh and minty in the morning.
+And yes, his breath, it’s not that fresh and minty in the morning either.
 He likes his pancakes brownish, not black.

-And those socks….why do they have to be rolled up in a ball and thrown into clean-cloths section?
+And those socks….so why do they have to be rolled up in a ball and thrown into clean-cloths section?

 A whole lot.

-So why do new brides cry?
+So why do newly-wed wives cry?
 Emotional, psychological, physical, spiritual, social adjustments.

 Ah yes, you dislike cooking, cleaning, washing, dusting, market shopping, folding laundry and all other things that have the tag “domestic responsibilities” written on them.

-And again, domestic chores are not his forte.
-He can help… he should help.
-But that’s what it is.
-Help.
-It still your primary responsibility.(ok, if you are still chaffing at this thought, lets look at another scenario; when it comes to romance.. you can romance him, you should romance him..buts its still his forte..to chase after you).
+They are your primary responsibility.(OK, if you are still chaffing at this thought, lets look at another scenario; when it comes to romance.. you can romance him, you should romance him..buts its still his forte..to chase after you).

 Accept that there are roles and responsibilities in marriage.
 Accept yours.
 And not just the ones on the domestic end.